NSS-Workshops/service-monarch/README.md

 To test the Monarch service using `valkey-cli`, follow these steps:

-1. Start the Valkey server on Mac:
+1. Start the Valkey server _(refer back to Valkey site for instructions)_.
-    ```sh
-    brew services start valkey
-    ```

-    On a Linux machine, I recommend that you run the Docker container.

 2. Open a new terminal and connect to Valkey CLI:
     ```sh
     valkey-cli
     ```

-3. Publish a test message like this one, making sure you provide a real target and source repo:
+3. Run the **MONITOR** command, which will observe all activity.
+4. In a separate terminal, send a test message to verify Valkey is working correctly:
     ```sh
+    valkey-cli PUBLISH test-channel "Hello World"
+    ```
+5. To quickly test the Monarch service, public the following message, replacing the source and target repository endpoints:
+    ```sh
-    PUBLISH channel_migrate_issue_tickets '{ "source_repo": "source-org/source-repo-with-issues", "all_target_repositories": ["target-org/target-repo"], "notification_channel": "C06GHMZB3M3"}'
+    valkey-cli PUBLISH channel_migrate_issue_tickets '{ "source_repo": "source-org/source-repo-with-issues", "all_target_repositories": ["target-org/target-repo"], "notification_channel": "C06GHMZB3M3"}'
     ```

 ## Sequence/System Diagram